Ikenobo and the Rokkakudo Temple

 IIkenobo Ikebana is the Pinnacle of Sophistication, Style and Taste.

 Ikenobo Ikebana is the art of Japanese flower arranging.
 The origins of Ikebana and Ikenobo date back over 550 years and are deeply entwined with the artistic history of Japan.
-Ikenobo is the original and largest Ikebana school with over two million members.
+Ikenobo is the original and largest Ikebana school with over 4.2 million members worldwide.
 The headquarters of Ikenobo remains at the place of its founding, the Rokkakudo Temple in Kyoto, Japan.
 The temple is well known as the Eighteenth Secret Site of the Buddhist Pilgrimage in Western Japan.
 From the beginnng, the spirit of Ikenobo Ikebana has come down to us through a continuous generational line of Headmasters.

 The Ikenobo Ikebana Society of American was founded in July 1970 by Sen’ei Ikenobo, 45th Headmaster.
 The vision of Ikenobo is to stay true to the past and to keep growing to advance into the future.
 At Ikenobo we learn the arranging secrets from ancient times and apply those precepts to our contemporary flower designs.